๐Ÿ“š

 Source: Allan G. Bluman.
 Elementary Statistics.
 A Step By Step Approach.
 McGraw Hill.
 Eighth Edition.
 2009

-These three graphs are very common in academic research and in the corporate world with additional levels of complexity every now and then!
+ย These graphs are very common in research and in the corporate world.

 Key Vocabulary